andrewgordstewart/inreach-ground-control/README.md

 Every request for a message must begin with `wx <start_time>`, where `start_time` is either `now` or `+n days`.

-The simplest message that will be answered is, as with wx2inreach, 'wx now'.
+The simplest message that will be answered is, as with wx2inreach, `wx now`.
 The service will respond with a "daily" weather report for your current location (inferred by the inReach message) for today and the following two days.